 When running at constant load the drive does not generate voltage fluctuations or flicker.
 Care must be taken to ensure that the application does not cause the load to vary rapidly, resulting in flicker.
-Cyclical variations in the region of 2Hz to 20Hz are likely to cause irritating lighting flicker and should be avoided.
-When power is first applied the drive draws an inrush current which is limited to 13.2A r.m.s., this meets the requirements of EN 61000-3-3.
+Cyclical variations with frequency in the region of 2Hz to 20Hz are likely to cause irritating lighting flicker and should be avoided where possible.

+When power is first applied the drive draws an inrush current which is limited to 6A for the 200V versions and 8A for the 400V versions, this meets the requirements of EN 61000-3-3.

-CONDUCTED EMISSION
+CONDUCTED HIGH FREQUENCY EMISSION